rtravitz/portfolio/m1_portfolio.markdown

 **Evaluation Scores:**

+*Functional Expectations |*
-*Functional Expectations:* 4: Application fulfills all base expectations and the one extension
+**4**: Application fulfills all base expectations and the one extension

+*Test-Driven Development |*
-*Test-Driven Development:* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+**3**: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

-*Encapsulation / Breaking Logic into Components:* 4: Application is expertly divided into logical components each with a clear, single responsibility
+*Encapsulation / Breaking Logic into Components |* **4**: Application is expertly divided into logical components each with a clear, single responsibility

-*Fundamental Ruby & Style:* 3:  Application shows strong effort towards organization, content, and refactoring
+*Fundamental Ruby & Style |*
+**3**:  Application shows strong effort towards organization, content, and refactoring

+*Looping or Recursion |*
-*Looping or Recursion:* 4: Application makes excellent use of loop/recursion techniques
+**4**: Application makes excellent use of loop/recursion techniques

 -----------------